1945 Cleveland Rams season

 The 1945 Cleveland Rams season was the team's eighth year with the National Football League and the ninth and final season in Cleveland.
 Led by the brother tandem of head coach Adam Walsh and general manager Chile Walsh, and helmed by future Hall of Fame quarterback Bob Waterfield, the Rams franchise finished 9–1 before winning its first NFL Championship by defeating the Washington Redskins, 15–14, at Cleveland Stadium.
 Other stars on the team included receiver Jim Benton and back Jim Gillette, who gained more than 100 yards in the title game.

-One month after winning the NFL Championship, franchise owner Dan Reeves, who had sustained five years of heavy financial losses (even during the team's championship season) because of poor home crowds, realized he had no prospect of the Rams competing in Cleveland with the AAFC's Browns, who were to commence play the next year, and relocated the Rams to Los Angeles.
+One month after winning the NFL Championship, the team's players and the franchise owner Dan Reeves, who had sustained five years of heavy financial losses (even during the team's championship season) because of poor home crowds, realized he had no prospect of the Rams competing in Cleveland with the AAFC's Browns, who were to commence play the next year, and relocated the Rams to Los Angeles.
 The Rams' move to Los Angeles marked the first of only two occasions that a professional football champion has played the following season in another city.